New Student Checklist

 TAKE the Academic Placement Assessment

-In Haverhill (walk-in) or Lawrence (by appointment only)
+In Haverhill or Lawrence

 All students must take the Academic Placement Assessment which measures your reading, writing, and math skills.
 Students with prior college credits or SAT scores may be eligible for a partial or full waiver of the assessment.
 For more information regarding the placement test, or time and dates it is given, visit Assessment.
 If you require testing accommodations or access services, students with documented disabilities are encouraged to call 978-556-3654.
 Students who are deaf and hard of hearing should call 978-241-7045 (Vp/voice).